Updated August 24, 2023

 This chart is a type of pie chart, only that it is represented in the shape of a doughnut.
 Building this chart is quite simple.
 Select the data over which the chart needs to be built, and then from the other chart option, select the required option from the two doughnut options.
 This is as shown in the below screenshot.

-The above procedure leads to the creation of the doughnut chart, which is as shown below.
+The above procedure leads to the creation of the doughnut chart, as shown below.
 The doughnut chart gives us an idea of the average % contribution in total sales.
 The middle space in the doughnut chart can be used to write a meaningful text that conveys some insight.

 9. Bubble Chart